 Steve and Barbara Mendell Graduate Fellowship in Cultural Literacy

 The Steve and Barbara Mendell Graduate Fellowship in Cultural Literacy was established in 2006 by a generous gift from Steven and Barbara Mendell.
-Mr. Mendell is a life-time member of the U.C.
-Santa Barbara Foundation since 1983, serving as its Chair in 2003-05.
+Mr. Mendell is a life-time member of the UC Santa Barbara Foundation since 1983, serving as its Chair in 2003-05.
 Believing that it is the responsibility of liberal arts institutions to support scholarship and teaching that advance a civil society, the endowment was established to encourage discussion and debate relating to the compelling questions of ethics and values in contemporary public life, and with particular attention to how these questions might be informed by knowledge of history and cultural traditions.

 Consistent with the goals of the Capps Center, the endowment supports one or more fellowship stipends each year for outstanding graduate students in the College of Letters and Science at UCSB (Humanities and Fine Arts, Social Sciences, Science) whose research or programs of study advance the goals of broad-based cultural literacy and high ethical standards in our participative democracy.
-Mendell Fellows are an important part of the Capps Center community.
-Accordingly, Fellows are expected to participate in Capps Center events, to foster a sense of community between their students and the Capps Center, and to present their work at quarterly gatherings.

-Although the scope of possible research topics for funding is wide, all such topics must relate to some aspect of contemporary values and ethics in the “public sphere,” such as the importance of civility, appreciation for pluralism and human rights, understanding better how public issues are framed, ways in which social conflict is resolved, improving and extending democratic practice, and the role of public humanities generally in society.
+Although the scope of possible research topics for funding is wide, all such topics must relate to some aspect of contemporary values and ethics in the public sphere, such as the importance of civility, appreciation for pluralism and human rights, understanding better how public issues are framed, ways in which social conflict is resolved, improving and extending democratic practice, and the role of public humanities generally in society.
 Support may be provided for dissertation fellowships, supplemental fellowships, summer stipends, or for special research projects.

 Applications for the 2024-2025 Mendell Graduate Fellowship are open until May 1, 2024.